dfrankow/reldatasync/README.md

 Introduction
 ------------

+NOTE: This is unreleased software.
+It's not done.

 This is intended to be a simple implementation of synchronizing data between two data sources with a "last write wins" policy.